 Without prejudice to specific prerequisites, for the student to be admitted, they must have passed all the exams scheduled for the first two years of the degree programme.

-As the courses require a close teacher-student interaction, for organizational and logistic purposes we kindly ask you to register through the Sifa exam registration procedure (click on course registration on the left, and access the course lists).
-Registrations for second-semester courses will close on 17 February 2019.
+As the courses require a close teacher-student interaction, for organizational and logistic purposes we kindly ask you to register through the online course registration procedure (click on course registration and access the course lists).

 For organizational reasons, there are 30 places available for each course.